 The regulation includes two consumer disclosure forms designed to provide information about the insurer’s rating practices and to inform consumers about the rate increase potential of the LTCI that they are purchasing.

 1. The LTCI Personal Worksheet provides the consumer with information about the insurer’s rating practices.
 It also addresses suitability of purchase, sources of premium payments and the consumer’s ability to afford a rate increase.
 This form is found in Appendix B of the Model Regulation.
+Insurers shall at a minimum provide all of the information shown in the Appendix B "Personal Worksheet" in relevant and readable language, and in the same order.
+However, it is recognized that insurers may from time to time need the ability to add additional language.
+Examples of acceptable additional language include but are not limited to:

+insurer contact information and instructions (including reference to a insurer website if applicable)

+answering required questions and sign off for both spouses/partners for a joint application

+supplementary disclosure about the coverage being applied for and/or the right to increase rates

+expand income/asset ranges to additional and higher ranges without altering the current lower ranges for example:$50k - 100k, $100k - 250k)

+inclusion of definitions to explain terms referenced (i.e., joint applicant, financial plan, assets, etc.)

-2. The LTC Insurance Potential Rate Increase Disclosure Form provides consumers with information about initial rates, potential for rate revisions and administrative practices for rate adjustments.
+add questions for information an insurer wishes to track (i.e., where do you intend to live in retirement, what other coverage do they have that may pay for LTC, do you have a plan in place, etc.)2.
+The LTC Insurance Potential Rate Increase Disclosure Form provides consumers with information about initial rates, potential for rate revisions and administrative practices for rate adjustments.
 It also informs the consumer about his or her rights in the event of a rate increase.
 This form is found in Appendix F of the Model Regulation.
 Appendix F was amended to recognize that an additional disclosure requirement for limited pay products is necessary to reflect the additional contingent benefits upon lapse (CBL) option available from the changes to Section 28 of the Model Regulation.

 3. Rate increase notices shall include: